-* This webpage designer is NON-FUNDED.
+* This webpage designer is NON-FUNDED, I have NO hidden agendas.
 Drug research and drug-related sources shown on this webpage have been obtained through personal research and investigation only.
-Sources, in many articles, may be outdated.
+Sources, in many posts may be outdated and articles even deleted.
 The webpage designer has a Post Grad in Drug and Alcohol Studies

 Saturday, 4 January 2014

 Exploiting Research in UK Drug Policy Making by Mark Monahan - Evidence vs Politics

 The initial enthusiasm for the evidence-based policy agenda has recently been replaced with increasing scepticism.
 Critics point out that 'policy-based evidence' characterises the relationship more accurately.
 Analysing the role and nature of evidence in the context of UK drug policy and drawing on a range of theories of the policy process and research utilisation, this book pursues an alternative route for conceptualising the evidence and policy connection, which moves beyond zero-sum statements of evidence-based policy and policy-based evidence.
 It will be essential reading for students and researchers in public policy and criminology.